rust-lang/cargo/src/doc/src/reference/features.md

 resolver = "2"
 ```

+See the [resolver versions] section for more detail on specifying resolver
+versions.

-This new resolver avoids unifying features in a few situations where that
+The version `"2"` resolver avoids unifying features in a few situations where
-unification can be unwanted.
+that unification can be unwanted.
 The exact situations are described in the
-[resolver chapter], but in short, it avoids unifying:
+[resolver chapter][resolver-v2], but in short, it avoids unifying in these
+situations:

-* Target-specific dependencies for targets not currently being built.
+* Features enabled on [platform-specific dependencies] for targets not
+  currently being built are ignored.
 * [Build-dependencies] and proc-macros do not share features with normal
   dependencies.
 * [Dev-dependencies] do not activate features unless building a target that